daniel-j-h/efficientnet/README.md

 Generally they use an order of magnitude fewer parameters and floating point operations per second compared to existing models with similar accuracy.
 For more information see the provided resources below.

+## Thanks

+- To [Harsimrat Sandhawalia](https://github.com/sandhawalia) for countless fruitful discussions
+- To the folks in [this fast.ai forum thread](https://forums.fast.ai/t/efficientnet/46978/76) about EfficientNet

 ## References